-year

-11

-Honors Geometry or Geometry and permission
+Prerequisite: Honors Geometry or Geometry and permission

 of Department Head, Instructor and Principal

-Kaskaskia College

-Math 134 College Algebra (3 credit hours)

-Note: There are minimum grade and minimum
+Math 134 College Algebra (3 credit hours) There are minimum KC Placement requirements

-ACT/SAT/KC Placement test score requirements

 Designed for juniors this is an accelerated course of study that covers the concepts of Algebra 2.
 Topics include linear programming, absolute value functions, matrices, quadratic functions, radical functions, exponential and logarithmic functions, and rational functions.
-As an advanced class, the honors class also includes work in sequences and series, permutations/ combinations, and probability.
+As an advanced class, the honors class also includes work in sequences and series, permutations/combinations, and probability.

-Honors Trigonometry Illinois State Code: 02103A000
+HONORS TRIGONOMETRY

-Credit: 0.5 Length: semester

-Open to Grade(s): 11
+ILLINOIS STATE CODE: 02103A000 Credit: 0.5 Length: semester Open to Grade(s): 11

 Prerequisite: Concurrent enrollment in Honors Algebra 2

-Dual Credit: Kaskaskia College

-MATH 135 Trigonometry (3 credit hours)

-Note: There are minimum grade and minimum
+MATH 135 Trigonometry (3 credit hours) There are minimum KC Placement requirements

-ACT/SAT/KC Placement test score requirements